nucleom42/rubee/readme.md

 irb(main):010>  .then { |dataset| Comment.serialize(dataset) }
 => [#<Comment:0x0000000121889998 @id=30, @text="test", @user_id=702, @created=2025-09-28 22:03:07.011332 -0400, @updated=2025-09-28 22:03:07.011332 -0400>]
 ```
-This is recommended when you want to run one query and serialize it back to Rubee object only once.
+This is recommended when you want to run one query and serialize it back to ruBEE object only once.
 So it may safe some resources.

 [Back to content](#content)